-You have a segment campaign to show a banner to shoppers in New York, and another campaign to show a different banner to all women shoppers.
+You have a segment campaign to show a banner to your logged-in shoppers, and another campaign to show a different banner to all women shoppers.

-Which banner would show for a woman in New York?
-Since there is not currently a way to determine if gender or location is the more important segment, the oldest campaign will take precedence.
+Which banner would show for a woman who is logged in?
+Since there is not currently a way to determine if one of these is the more important segment, the oldest campaign will take precedence.

 However, multiple segments can use different types of campaign settings together.

-You have a campaign to show a banner to shoppers in New York, and another campaign with a boost rule to prioritize women's products to all women shoppers.
+You have a campaign to show a banner to your logged-in shoppers, and another campaign with a boost rule to prioritize women's products to all women shoppers.

 Since banners and boosts are entirely separate settings, there is no conflict.
-A woman in New York would be shown women's products and the banner.
+A woman who is logged in would be shown women's products and the banner.